thillRobot/mcu-rocket/gset_2025/week1/intro_to_rocketry.md

 and for supersonic flows:

+## Reference
-Text and derivation from Fundamentals of Fluid Mechanics.
+- Text and derivation from Fundamentals of Fluid Mechanics.
 Munson, Young, Okiishi, 5th edition Pg.
 629-630